Aberjhani: Literary career

 The author took the name Aberjhani as an adult: he says that it came to him in a dream.
 He continued writing while in the Air Force.
 He later served from 1994 until 2001 as co-editor of the Savannah Literary Journal.
 During the same period, he served as a literary reviewer for the Georgia Council for the Arts and held various position with the Poetry Society of Georgia, the oldest such literary organization in the state, and became well known as both a spoken word poet and published author.
-His national debut came in 1997 with ESSENCE Magazine's publication of his cover story/essay "This Mother’s Son."
+His national debut came in 1997 with ESSENCE Magazine's publication of his cover story/essay "This Mother's Son."
 The magazine at the time commanded a circulation of 7 million readers.
 From 1999 to 2005 his poems appeared regularly in ESSENCE, making him one of the most well-known poets in the United States.

-Literary influences

 Aberjhani has said in interviews that he has been influenced more by literary movements than by individual writers.
 He co-edited an encyclopedia on the Harlem Renaissance, a major 20th-century movement.
 But others have included Modernism in general, Surrealism, the Beats, the Black Arts Movement, Postmodernism, and Existentialism.
 He has also gone on record as being influenced at different periods by the following authors: James Baldwin, Albert Camus, W.E.B.
-Du Bois, Henry Dumas, Ralph Ellison, William Faulkner, Khalil Gibran, Langston Hughes, Zora Neale Hurston, Federico Garcia Lorca, Dambudzo Marechera, Henry Miller, James Alan McPherson, with whom he shares the same hometown and was featured in the Literary Savannah anthology, Toni Morrison, Anais Nin, Jalal al-Din Rumi, Jean-Paul Sartre, Alice Walker, and Margaret Walker.
+Du Bois, Henry Dumas, Ralph Ellison, William Faulkner, Khalil Gibran, Langston Hughes, Zora Neale Hurston, Federico Garcia Lorca, Dambudzo Marechera, Henry Miller, James Alan McPherson, with whom he shares the same hometown and was featured in the Literary Savannah anthology, Toni Morrison, Anaïs Nin, Jalal al-Din Rumi, Jean-Paul Sartre, Alice Walker, and Margaret Walker.